isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 diagonal rods known as <dfn>struts</dfn> (E.-Pasaru: unzl̲edæn)
 and vertical rods known as <dfn>auxiliary poles</dfn>
 can be used to reïnforce the structure.
-Struts do not touch the ground
+Struts do not touch the ground, whereas auxiliary poles do.

 Secondly, flags mounted in parallel have equal standing with each other.
 This can be overridden by having one flag be shorter than all the rest,